-Given the long history of lower level qualifications within the population, combined with a history of traditional industries and small businesses, employers might have become accustomed to having a small pool of high level skills from which to recruit, and they have simply managed without.
-Local reports have, in the past, recognised that here is limited demand from employers, and possibly employees, to grow intermediate and higher skills because they do not recognise the need.
+It is possible to come to a conclusion, given the long history of lower level qualifications within the population, combined with a background of traditional industry and small and family businesses, that local employers in the past have simply become accustomed to having a small pool of higher level skills from which to recruit, and they have managed without.

+This might explain the observations in previous local skills reports that there is limited demand from employers, (and possibly employees), to grow intermediate and higher level skills.
+They do not recognise the need because they have managed fairly well without.

-However, the landscape has changed.
-Many employees are starting to retire, and business owners cannot find people to replace them.
-New sectors have developed, technology has changed, and automation is displacing lower skilled jobs.
-So, it is likely that, in addition to increasing the qualification levels of the population, and inspiring young people to remain in the area, smaller businesses may need support to plan their future workforce, consider levels of wages and recruit.
+The landscape is changing, and the need for different kinds of qualifactions is changing.
+Many older employees are starting to retire, and business owners cannot find people to replace them.
+New sectors have developed, new businesses have been established, technology has changed, and automation is displacing lower skilled jobs.